 All in all, youโre left with an amazing breakfast experience to keep you feeling full and to give your taste buds and dopamine a major boost.

-Letโs discuss the ingredients!
+Letโs discuss the simple ingredients!

 Ingredients for Pumpkin Protein Pancakes:

 Rolled Oats: Used in place of flour, rolled oats generate an amazing fluffy texture, that tasty oat flavor, and also bring complex slow-burning carbs to the mix.
-I havenโt tested the recipe using quick oats, but I imagine they will work just fine in place of rolled oats.

 If youโre celiac or have a gluten sensitivity, be sure to use gluten-free oats.
 Oats on their own are gluten-free but they are often grown next to wheat fields and processed in facilities that also process wheat, which can cause cross-contamination.